speedyseal/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+I converted the images to HSV in a separate preprocessing step because doing it inline in a pipeline is too slow on my machine.
+This is loaded as new pickled data files.

+The preprocessing pipeline comprises the following steps:
+ - convert to HSV
+ - Equalize the histogram on the luminosity channel using cv2.equalizeHist(img[:,:,2])
+ - Normalize by subtracting 128 from each channel and dividing by 128 to center the 8 bit uint_8 value around 0 with a range of +/- 1

+I decided not to convert to grayscale because, unlike in the mnist test set which is color invariant, color is a part of the class feature for street signs.
+A stop sign that is green is not a valid stop sign on the street.
+Color helps to distinguish between classes and I think converting to grayscale throws some of these distinguishing features.

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because it improves convergence.

-I decided to generate additional data because ...
+I decided to generate additional data because I have poor validation accuracy on the underrepresented classes and the gap between training and validation indicates that the convnet is overfitting to the existing training set.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used Keras' image generation function to randomly
+ - rotate up to 10\deg
+ - skew up to 3\deg
+ - zoom up to 5%
+ - shift horizontally and vertically up to 10%
+ - randomly shift channel data by 2

+I use the randomly transformed images to augment each class independently until each of the classes has an equal total number of samples.
+The number of samples per class in the training set can be specified as a parameter.

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][stoppreprocessed] ![alt text][stopaugmented]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is illustrated in the following histogram showing that all classes have more or less the same number of samples each.
+![alt text][postbalancehist]

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.